History of Diest

 Diest in the Austrian period

 The Austrian period (1713-1790) then marked a new period of recovery, trade resumed and the beer industry flourished as never before.
-The reforms of the Austrian monarchs were not received very enthusiastically, which is why the French were greeted as liberators in 1792.
-However, the new rulers went much further and abolished all the institutions of the Ancien Régime (French for ancient regime).
+The reforms of the Austrian monarchs were not received with much enthusiasm, which is why the French were greeted as liberators in 1792.
+However, the new rulers went much further and abolished all the institutions of the Ancien Régime (French for old regime).

-In 1798, the Peasants' War broke out in the region known as the 'Kempen' (Campine in French).
+In 1798, the Peasants' War broke out in the region known as the 'Campines’.
 The peasant army occupied Diest for four days, while the city was encircled by the French.
-Nevertheless, most of the peasant army managed to escape and the undefended town was plundered all the more by the French.
+Nevertheless, most of the peasant army managed to escape leaving the undefended town to be plundered by the French.

-The United Kingdom did not seem destined for a very long life either (1814 the fall of Napoleon – the French Revolution 1830).
-Between 1837 and 1853, Diest was equipped with new ramparts to protect it from a possible Dutch invasion.
-By the end of the 19th century these reinforcements were already out of date and declassified.
+The United Kingdom of the Netherlands did not seem destined for a very long life either (1814 the fall of Napoleon – the Belgian Revolution 1830).
+Between 1837 and 1853, Diest was equipped with new ramparts to protect it from any Dutch invasion.
+By the end of the 19th century these fortifications were already out of date and declassified.

 Diest in the 20th century

-During World War I, small sections of the ramparts were demolished and it was 1929 before the city gained control of the fortifications.
+During World War I, small sections of the ramparts were demolished and the city only gained control of the fortifications in 1929.
 During World War II, much of the remaining section was demolished.
 Fortunately, neither of the two world wars left any further deep marks in Diest.

-Diest is currently a small, provincial Flemish-Brabant city with a clear central function and a flourishing trade centre.
+Diest is currently a small, provincial Flemish-Brabant city with an obvious centre function and a flourishing trade centre.
 It is located along the main road to Cologne, Maastricht, Leuven and Brussels.